-Founded in 1890 on links land named Goswick (Goose Farm) by the Romans, Berwick-upon-Tweed Golf Club, lies six miles south of the Border Town of Berwick, and boasts views of the North Sea and to the south, Holy Island and Bamburgh Castle.
+Founded in 1890 as Berwick-upon-Tweed Golf Club on links land named Goswick (Goose Farm) by the Romans, Goswick Golf Club, as it's now known, lies six miles south of the Border Town of Berwick, and boasts views of the North Sea and to the south, Holy Island and Bamburgh Castle.
 It's not known who laid out the club's original course but Willie Park Junior (1903), James Braid (1930) and F.W.
 Hawtree (1964) have all helped to shape the course that's in play today.

 A twisting lane between arable fields reaches Goswick Links between the railway and the dune-lined coastline.
 The links lie either side of the clubhouse, front nine to the north, back nine to the south.
 There is little to choose between the two nines, both being equally varied in terrain and challenge.